Copenhagen (play)

-Copenhagen is a play by Michael Frayn, based on an event that occurred in Copenhagen in 1941, a meeting between the physicists Niels Bohr and Werner Heisenberg.
+Copenhagen is a play by Michael Frayn, based on an event that occurred in Copenhagen in 1941, a meeting between the physicists Niels Bohr and Werner Heisenberg, who had been Bohr's student.
 It premiered in London in 1998, at the National Theatre, running for more than 300 performances, starring David Burke (Niels Bohr), Sara Kestelman (Margrethe Bohr), and Matthew Marsh (Werner Heisenberg).

 It opened on Broadway at the Royale Theatre on 11 April 2000 and ran for 326 performances.
 Directed by Michael Blakemore, it starred Philip Bosco (Niels Bohr), Michael Cumpsty (Werner Heisenberg), and Blair Brown (Margrethe Bohr).
 It won the Tony Award for Best Play, Best Featured Actress in a Play, Blair Brown, and Best Direction of a Play (Michael Blakemore).

 In 2002, the play was adapted as a film by Howard Davies, produced by the BBC and presented on the Public Broadcasting Service (PBS) in the United States.

 Summary

 Three spirits come together to try to apprehend and explain one simple question: "Why did Heisenberg go to Copenhagen?"
 The rest of the play details information around this subject through argument and interjections.

 Heisenberg – "No one understands my trip to Copenhagen.
 Time and time again I've explained it.
 To Bohr himself, and Margrethe.
 To interrogators and intelligence officers, to journalists and historians.
 The more I've explained, the deeper the uncertainty has become.
 Well, I shall be happy to make one more attempt."

 Along the way, Heisenberg and Bohr "draft" several versions of their 1941 exchange, arguing about the ramifications of each potential version of their meeting and the motives behind it.
 They discuss the idea of nuclear power and its control, the rationale behind building or not building an atomic bomb, the uncertainty of the past and the inevitability of the future as embodiments of themselves acting as particles drifting through the atom that is Copenhagen.